kmcelwee/fsi-web-scraping-seminar/seminar-1/python.md

 </pre>
 </details>

-4. Use the dictionary you created above to translate a function that turns a word into a list of numbers.
+**Exercise 4:** Write a function that turns a word into a list of numbers that corresponds with their placement in the alphabet.
+Use the dictionary you created in the previous exercise.
 For example, `translate_word('princeton')` would return `[16, 18, 9, 14, 3, 5, 20, 15, 14]`

 <details>